The Best Ceiling Fans for Every Space

-1. BEST FOR LIMITED SPACE: Hunter Watson Ceiling Fan with Light
+1. BEST FOR SMALL ROOMS: Hunter Watson Ceiling Fan with Light

 For bedrooms and kitchen nooks, the Hunter Watson Ceiling Fan wows homeowners with its quiet operation, good air circulation, and ease of installation.
 It comes with a brushed nickel base, a 34-inch blade span, and produces 3,515 CFM airflow.
 It has a reversible motor, and its two-sided blades boast a cherry finish on one side and a walnut finish on the other, so you can pick the best look for your room.
 The fan includes an opaque-white light kit, making it a good choice if you’re replacing an existing light.
 Choose from either a two- or three-inch down rod to get the exact height you want.
 The Hunter Watson has pull chains for operating the fan and the light.

 2. BEST FOR LARGE ROOMS: Casablanca Concentra Gallery Ceiling Fan with Light

 Keep the whole gang cool in a living room or rec room with the Casablanca Concentra Gallery Ceiling Fan.
 It has a 54-inch blade span, features a powerful 6,129 CFM airflow, and comes with two pull chains for operation (a wall control can be ordered separately).
 Both the base and blades are matte white, and the included light bowl is also white, so the fan will blend in against a white ceiling.
 The Casablanca comes with a two- and a three-inch down rod so you can pick what’s best for your ceiling height.